Female Urinary Incontinence: What You Need to Know

-No single treatment works for everyone, but many women improve without surgery.
-Treatment depends on the type and severity of your problem, your lifestyle, and your preferences, starting with the simpler treatment options.
+No single treatment works for everyone, but many women can see improvements without surgery.
+Treatment depends on the type and severity of your problem, your lifestyle, and your preferences.

 - Stress incontinence — loss of urine when you exert pressure — stress — on your bladder by coughing, sneezing, laughing, exercising or lifting something heavy.
 Stress incontinence occurs when the bladder’s sphincter muscle weakens.
 In women, physical changes from pregnancy, childbirth and menopause can cause stress incontinence.
 In men, removing the prostate can lead to this type of incontinence.

 - Urge incontinence – a sudden, intense urge to urinate, followed by an involuntary urine loss.
 Your bladder muscle contracts.
 This alert may be a few seconds to a minute.
 You may need to urinate often, including throughout the night.
 Urge incontinence may be caused by urinary tract infections, bladder irritants, bowel problems, Parkinson’s disease, Alzheimer’s disease, stroke, injury or nervous system damage associated with multiple sclerosis.
 If there’s no known cause, urge incontinence is also called overactive bladder.

 - Overflow incontinence – being unable to empty your bladder, resulting in frequently or constantly dribbling urine.
 You may produce only a weak urine stream when trying to urinate.
 This incontinence may occur in people with a damaged bladder, blocked urethra or nerve damage from diabetes and in men with prostate problems.

 - Mixed incontinence – symptoms of more than one type of incontinence may be diagnosed as mixed incontinence.